 Creamy Lemon Basil Shrimp Pasta recipe.
-Buttery, garlicky shrimp tossed in a creamy basil wine sauce and pasta.
-This dinner for 2 is ready in 30 mins.
+Buttery, garlicky shrimp tossed in a creamy basil white wine sauce and pasta.
+This Lemon Basil Shrimp dinner is ready in 30 mins.

 This Creamy Lemon Basil Shrimp pasta is a delicious Italian inspired dish that is flavorful, filling and delicious.
 The sauce is a creamy garlicky white wine Parmesan sauce.
 I used a Pinot Grigio to make the sauce.
 A Chardonnay would also work with this dish.
 Make sure it is a good one and pour yourself a glass to have along with dinner.